Bench press technique tips

 Keep them straight.
 Letting them bend back might feel more natural, but it takes the bar out of line with your forearms, making it hard to lift big weights.

 Some people keep them up in an effort to 'work the core', but it just ruins your balance, increases your risk of injury, and forces you to lift less.
-Keep your feet on the floor.
+Keep your feet on the floor - when you're pressing as heavy as possible, you'll be able to drive through them (without arching up off the bench, thanks) to generate more force.